 If the page has fully loaded and has a score of 0.1 (or less), it will be considered a good CLS.
 If it is above 0.25, it’s poor and needs to be improved.
 Luckily, Google has a whole detailed post where explains how each unexpected change is scored and how you can avoid all of them.

 If you want to know more about the future of SEO, you can learn a lot with ABC Digital Agency.
-We are experts in creating Strategic Content in order to empathize with potential customers through digital media.
+We are experts in creating Strategic Content in order to empathize with potential customers through paid media.
 Also, you can follow us on Facebook and Instagram.